sssalve/sssalve/README.md

 Currently studying Software Development at SAIT
 Focused on C#, Python, and building games (GameMaker, Godot)
-🛠Exploring new tech, always learning, and expanding my project portfolio
+Exploring new tech, always learning, and expanding my project portfolio

 ---